Carlosmaths/Machine-Learning---Learning-Path/README.md

 # Machine-Learning---Learning-Path
 These notebooks contain all the process I have covered in Machine Learning.
+I worked with code and libraries.
 They were created originally in Google Colab.